SalomePlatform/adao/doc/en/ref_algorithm_3DVAR.rst

   Quantiles
     This list indicates the values of quantile, between 0 and 1, to be estimated by simulation around the optimal state.
-The sampling uses a multivariate gaussian random sampling, directed by the *a posteriori* covariance matrix.
+The sampling uses a multivariate Gaussian random sampling, directed by the *a posteriori* covariance matrix.
     This option is useful only if the supplementary calculation "SimulationQuantiles" has been chosen.
 The default is a void list.